-Their joint effort, with that of their students, focussed on taking material directly from cell nuclei and studying the splicing-machine which had been isolated from live cells.
+Their joint effort, with that of their students, focused on taking material directly from cell nuclei and studying the splicing-machine which had been isolated from live cells.
 They rapidly froze their samples, preventing the damage caused by the formation of water crystals, and studied their samples under the powerful magnification of an electron microscope.
 This method contrasted with that employed by other groups who composed splicing-machines in test tubes using isolated components; these groups missed finding the pre-formed machines which the Sperlings discovered in cells.
 By 2004 they were ready to publish the 3-D structure of spliceosomes.
 These stunning pictures, with clear processing structures in the form of tunnels and a cavern, were composed from thousands of different images each at a slightly different angle.

 During the twenty-five years devoted to this research, Ruth also worked as an active Zionist.
-She was a member (1985–1992) of the Israel Forum, which forged links between Israelis and Jews in the Diaspora.
+She was a member (1985–1992) of the Israel Forum, which forged links between Israelis and Jews in the Lit.
+(Greek) "dispersion."
+The Jewish community, and its areas of residence, outside Erez Israel.Diaspora.
 She actively participated in the program that brought young Jews to Israel for a year, with her own family “adopting” a young woman studying biology in Israel.
 And when the massive Russian immigration arrived in Israel in the mid–1980s, Ruth and Yossi helped a Russian family set up their new lives.
-Over the years her research team has included several olim (immigrants), for whom working in her laboratory helped to build their lives in Israel.
+Over the years her research team has included several female/sing.; individual(s) who immigrates to Israel, i.e., "makes aliyah."olim (immigrants), for whom working in her laboratory helped to build their lives in Israel.